bgalek/event-101/README.md

 ### Slides rules

-Please provide informations to spekaers about slides format i.e. resolution, color scheme, sound availability, file format etc.  and how to deliver it to organizers.
+Please provide informations to speakers about slides format i.e. resolution, color scheme, sound availability, file format etc.  and how to deliver it to organizers.

 ### Procurement